forderud/WindowsClientAuth/README.md

 #### Alternatives for configuring proxy settings
 1. From the "Windows Settings" -> "Proxy" UI (only for per-user proxy settings)
-1. Through [`Netsh winhttp set advproxy`](https://learn.microsoft.com/en-us/windows/win32/winhttp/netsh-exe-commands#set-advproxy) that was introduced in Windows 11
+1. Through [`netsh winhttp set advproxy`](https://learn.microsoft.com/en-us/windows/win32/winhttp/netsh-exe-commands#set-advproxy) that was introduced in Windows 11
 1. Through the WinINet API which also works on Windows 10.

 The [`ProxySettingsPerUser=0`](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-ie-clientnetworkprotocolimplementation-hklmproxyserver) registry key can be configured to make proxy settings system-wide.
 This will have the side-effect of making the Windows proxy UI read-only.
 Proxy changes then instead needs to be done programatically from a process with admin privileges.